johnalison/obsidian-notes/Journal/22 September 2024 Sunday.md

 Some [[Gulag Archipelago]]

-# Visit dat in Mercy
+# Visited dad in Mercy
 - Seems OK, will likely get out tomorrow

 # Gym